 Sometimes, just the opposite is true.
 Ask any celebrity who achieved wealth and fame only to destroy their lives with drugs and an extreme lifestyle.
 If you were to believe the hype about chasing your star and wanting money more than anything, shouldn't those living the lifestyle of the rich and famous be the happiest people on earth?

 No, finding inner peace is about just that, finding peace within.
-It is feeling mentally, emotionally and spiritually calm and centered, even in the midst of difficult situations.
+It is feeling mentally, emotionally and spiritually at ease and centered, even in the midst of difficult situations.
 It is a state of being from deep inside.

-The peace you are looking for is already inside you.
+Personal peace is already inside you.
 It may be buried under years of bitterness and struggle.
 It may be hiding behind limiting or false beliefs that keep you small and stuck.
-It may be crowded out by things you thought would make you happy and didn't, but it's there.
+It may be crowded out by things you thought would make you happy and didn't, but it's still inside you.
+It is your authentic nature.

 I know this from my own experience.